taylor-peterson/taylor-peterson.github.io/_projects/hmcmachineshop.md

 them with pizza or the proctors just being more involved (more the latter than the former), we got the most feedback from these sessions.

-The shop is staying much cleaner than it has been in the past, and more and more students are getting advanced training.
+The shop has stayed much cleaner than it has been in the past, and more and more students are getting advanced training.
 All told, it looks like our changes have taken hold and we have finally started the ball rolling!